 models is used to classify observations in the testing sample.
 Note that

-models.
-This tool will use the testing output spreadsheets from each model
+uses the testing output spreadsheets from each model building tool as

-building tool as input.
-Variable selections should be made for each of
+Variable selections should be made for each of these output spreadsheets.

 Double-click the GDA output spreadsheet, Testing_PMML_GDA,